Krishna Bose, academician & former TMC MP, passes away

 She had written several books, including 'Netaji: A Biography for the Young', 'Ek Nambar Bari' 'An Outsider in Politics', 'Itihaser Sandhane', 'Charanarekha Taba', 'Prasanga Subhaschandra', 'Netaji: A Biography for the Young' and 'Emilie and Subhas: A True Love Story'.
 Her body was taken to her Sarat Bose Road residence in south Kolkata around 1 pm and then brought to the Netaji Bhavan on Elgin Road.
 She was cremated with full state honors on Saturday evening.

-The chief minister told reporters that Krishna Bose had kept the legacy of the Subhas Chandra Bose's family alive through her work and was in a thick of things even a few days before her death.
+Chief Minister Mamata Banerjee told reporters that Krishna Bose had kept the legacy of Netaji Subhas Chandra Bose's family alive through her work and was in a thick of things even a few days before her death.
 "I lost someone respected, loved & admired by me.
 Saddened & shocked to hear about the demise of Krishna Basu, ex-TMC MP & wife of freedom fighter Dr. Sisir Bose," Banerjee tweeted.
 "Being a part of Netaji's family, she was a revered social reformer, renowned poet & a courageous educationalist."

 Dhankhar said Bose's tenure as the chairperson of the parliamentary committee was significant and she would be remembered for "her sublimity, grace, knowledge and motherly love".
 Bharatiya Janata Party state president Dilip Ghosh described Bose as a scholarly person whose death was a great loss for the country.